Magdalen College School, Oxford

 Immense.
 Impressive.
 Immaculate.
 There is no expense spared here, and just as in academics and extra-curricular competitions, Magdalen takes its facilities very seriously.
-School Field is the centre piece for MCS sport, along an arm-length range of facilities including, Christchurch, Magdalen and Merton Playing Fields, Merton playing fields, Marston Road astro hockey pitch, Iffley Road University Sports Centre, Track and Pool, Oxford Hawks water-based astro hockey pitches, Direct access to the river from school for Rowing Club, and Farmoor Reservoir for the Sailing Club.
+School Field is the centre piece for MCS sport, along an arm-length range of facilities including, Christchurch, Magdalen and Merton Playing Fields, Marston Road astro hockey pitch, Iffley Road University Sports Centre, Track and Pool, Oxford Hawks water-based astro hockey pitches, Direct access to the river from school for Rowing Club, and Farmoor Reservoir for the Sailing Club.

 In terms of buildings, a four storey 1650 ft Sixth Form centre opened officially in February last year and it’s a stunner, including social spaces, cafeteria, study rooms and offices for 200 boys and girls.

 Across at the Junior School the set up is more higgledy piggledy (in a good way – the buildings are older!) but it has charming updoor spaces, and looks out over the river and Botanical gardens.

 No-one sends a child to Magdalen School hoping that they’ll just stay out of trouble and make it into the D team.
-Magdalen boasts some of the most extraordinary results in the country – for 2019, 96% of all results were graded A*-B, with over 82% of grades at A*-A and just under 44% at A*.
-2018 GCSE results saw 95.2% A*-A (inc 7, 8 and 9).
-Hardly surprising that around a third of pupils in the Upper Sixth last year gained places at Oxford and Cambridge are two of the most popular destinations for leavers.
+Magdalen boasts some of the most extraordinary results in the country – for 2020, 96% of GCSE pupils achieved 9-7 (A*-A) grades, and 98% of A-level grades were A*-B. Hardly surprising that Oxford and Cambridge are two of the most popular destinations for leavers.
 So standards are unapologetically high here and subjects are on the traditional side (the most quirky – er, Latin and Greek).